 According to the law, “vehicular homicide” is defined as the killing of a human being, or the killing of an unborn child by any injury to the mother, caused by the operation of a motor vehicle by another in a reckless manner likely to cause the death of, or great bodily harm to, another.
 For a vehicular homicide charge, the individual had to have been killed because the driver of the other motor vehicle was driving recklessly.
 For instance, if one driver was driving safely and then another driver veered out dangerously into the road against traffic and, as a result, was struck and killed by the first driver, that first driver would not be charged with vehicular homicide, for they were not driving in a reckless manner likely to cause injury and/or death.
+However, in cases where driving in a reckless manner is alleged a Ft Lauderdale vehicular homicide lawyer should be contacted.

 The offense becomes a felony of the first-degree if, at the time of the accident, the person driving recklessly knew or should have known that the accident occurred, and the person failed to give information and render aid, as described in s.
 316.062.
 According to that statute, someone involved in an auto accident is required to provide information such as name, driver’s license information, vehicle registration/identification number etc., to acceptable recipients such as the other driver(s), police officer(s) and/or an EMT, etc.